 President Tito of Yugoslavia arrived in New Delhi on Saturday (16 October) to begin a four-day visit to India.

-President Tito of Yugoslavia arrived in New Delhi on Saturday (16 October) to begin a four-day visit to India.
+Background: President Tito of Yugoslavia arrived in New Delhi on Saturday (16 October) to begin a four-day visit to India.
 He was met at the airport by Prime Minister Mrs. Gandhi and President Giri.
 The heads of state are expected to include in their talks the policy of non-alignment, in which they both firmly believe.

 SYNOPSIS: The President of Yugoslavia, Marshal Tito, arrived in New Delhi last Saturday to begin a four-day state visit.
 President Giri led the first party to greet him.
 Only minutes earlier, President Giri had returned from the celebrations in Persepolis of the Two-thousand-five-hundredth anniversary of the founding of the Persian empire.
 President Tito also came direct from the celebrations.